 Dr Cynthia E. Chin (Cynthia McGinnis Riddle Chin) is an art and material culture historian of #VastEarlyAmerica, specializing in dress, textiles, identity, and collecting.

-As a PhD researcher at the University of Glasgow, Cynthia examines collections of dress, textiles, and art 1600-1830 to understand how private collections, individual collectors, and museum acquisitions strategies shaped notions of "early America".
+As a PhD researcher at the University of Glasgow, Cynthia examines collections of dress, textiles, and art 1600-1830 to understand how private collections, individual collectors, and museum acquisitions strategies shaped notions of early America.
 She explored these questions as a 2023-2024 Winterthur Fellow.

 As an advocate of replication as a valid research approach, she incorporates embodied methods of knowledge in her academic practice, focusing on early American dress in British North America –– and Scottish kilts and kilt-making.
 In 2024, after eight years of study, she recreated a gown owned by Martha Washington that was mended and cared for by seamstresses enslaved at Mount Vernon.
 The gown was on view in "New Nation, Many Hands" at the Wadsworth Atheneum in Hartford, Connecticut from 2 July 2024 - 8 November 2024.
 A press release is available for institutions, museum professionals, and scholars.
 To request one, please use the contact form.